- Business Centre

 The former Waikuku School on State Highway 1 is unrecognisable after its transformation into North Canterbury’s newest boutique retail and lifestyle destination.

-The Old School Collective, as the site is now known, will comprise nine individual retail and lifestyle businesses when it opens on March 23rd.
-Each business will operate out of its own space - a former classroom or administrative building - with the old quadrangle (replete with four-square and ball game lines on the asphalt) creates a spacious central hub edged with complementary landscaping.
+The Old School Collective, as the site is now known, comprises nine individual retail and lifestyle businesses.
+Each business operates out of its own space - a former classroom or administrative building - with the old quadrangle (replete with four-square and ball game lines on the asphalt) creates a spacious central hub edged with complementary landscaping.

 Co-founder of the operation, Lisa Willetts, moved to North Canterbury six years ago from Christchurch.
 Two years later she started her pre-loved clothing boutique, Louis Who, which eventually moved into the Brick Mill complex just up the road from the Old School Collective.
 In late 2017 she saw the Waikuku School site for sale and with friend and fellow retailer Sandy Williams hatched the idea for their new venture.